 When eczematous patches are present, it is a sign of an allergic reaction.
 The allergic reaction can be due to an acute or chronic response.
 Most individuals who suffer from eczema have had a positive allergy test and may eventually develop hay fever and/or asthma.
 A person with eczema might be responding to an allergenic food or an environmental toxin.
 Some of the most common allergens that have been linked to eczema include (but are not limited to) milk, eggs, fish, soy, wheat, citrus, chocolate and peanuts.
 Environmental toxins that can trigger eczema include soaps, wool clothing, lotions, detergents, plants and topical medications.
 Keeping a log of when eczema symptoms increase can be a great way to track down and clear up allergies.
 (Natural D-Hist: Product Number R15244)

 Tip 5: Boost your immune system

-If you’d like to learn more about how to manage your eczema using Naturopathic Medicine, please feel free to reach out at (804) 464-3315.
+If you’d like to learn more about how to manage your eczema using Naturopathic Medicine, please feel free to reach out to schedule your naturopathic consultation today at (804) 464-3315.